Direct and indirect techniques for smile improvement

 We planned to make the diastemata closure and veneer cementation at the same appointment.
 The first thing to do was to isolate the working field meticulously.
 Clean environment enhances our productivity.

-Choosing enamel and dentin colour for our restoration (GC Essentia, Tokyo).
+Choosing enamel and dentin color for our restoration (GC Essentia, Tokyo).

 The space available between the central incisors doesn’t allow using silicon key based on the wax-up.
 So building the mesial contour of the right central incisor, we used a sectional matrix dividing the diastemata into two equal parts.
 Choosing the right wedge is critical to hold the matrix firmly in its position.
 (After placing dentin mass, excess have been gently removed from the palatal side before curing).